 Carabantú

 The Afro-Colombian Corporation for Social and Cultural Development – CARABANTÚ – was established in 2003 with the aim of working for and with communities made up of the Afro-descendant migrants to the city of Medellín.
-Since its inception, the organisation has used cinema as an ethno-educational tool, developing its project in various regions and cities of the country, organising shows and festivals of Afro-descendant cinema that strengthen the ethnic identity of these people.
-Starting in 2016, CARABANTÚ has organised the annual Kunta Kinte International Afro Community Film Festival.
+Since its inception, the organisation has used cinema as an ethno-educational tool, developing projects in various regions and cities of the country, organising shows and festivals of Afro-descendant cinema that strengthen the ethnic identity of these people.
+From 2016, CARABANTÚ has organised the annual Kunta Kinte International Afro Community Film Festival.

 CARABANTÚ's collaboration with CARLA included support for a series of photographic and video workshops held with children and young people of African descent in Medellín.
 The short videos made by children from the workshops were included in the Kunta Kinte Festival in 2021 and are now part of this exhibition.